aniavetian/CSS576FinalProject/README.md

 ```
 5. Run the main.py filter milter with: python main.py
 Note: that milters should almost certainly not run as root.
+6. Send emails through sendmail and enjoy the filtering!

+## Notes
+- The datasets used to train the models are included in the Data folder.
+- These datasets can be re-preprocessed by running the preprocess.py if needed